Thrift Savings Plan (TSP) Withdrawal Strategies: Know Your Options

 This option was previously called “substantially equal payments.”
 It can provide automatic payments to you as the account holder.
 Like a lump sum withdrawal, this option can be paid directly to you or rolled over with the following stipulations:

-Similar to the life annuity option (below), this option provides a stream of payments in the form of a fixed dollar amount, fixed number of payments, or a life expectancy payout.
+Similar to the life annuity option (below), this option provides a stream of payments in the form of a fixed dollar amount, a fixed number of payments, or a life expectancy payout.

 Purchase of a Life Annuity